withastro/docs/src/pages/en/guides/debugging.md

 When dealing with Astro components, always check if your `import` and `export` statements are at the top of your component script.

 Unless you're using relatives paths using the `import()` function.

+# Expected a default export

+Seeing this error can be difficult to understand at first, don't worry, it's not a big deal.

+The major reason for this error is the way importing your UI component works in Astro.
+If your component is invalid or not working properly, the error will be thrown when trying to render it or importing it.

+Try look for errors in your component and make sure it's working correctly.

 ## Common Gotchas